jatinchauhann/expense_tracker/README.md

-# expense_tracker
+# Flutter Expense Tracker

-A new Flutter project.
+A Flutter project adapted from a udemy course by Maximilian Schwarzmüller

 ## Getting Started